akka/akka/akka-docs/cluster/new.rst

 The failure detector is responsible for trying to detect if a node is unreachable from the rest of the cluster.
-For this we are using an implementation of the `Phi Accrual Failure Detector` as defined in this `paper <http://ddg.jaist.ac.jp/pub/HDY+04.pdf>`_ by Hayashibara et al.
+For this we are using an implementation of `The Phi Accrual Failure Detector`_ by Hayashibara et al.

 An accrual failure detector decouple monitoring and interpretation.
 That makes them applicable to a wider area of